Bixi (clothing): History

 A Standing dignitary wearing a bixi over his yichang, Shang dynasty, 12th-11th century BC.

-The bixi originated from primitive clothing back when animal hides were used to cover the abdomen and the genitals.
+The bixi originated from primitive clothing back when animal hides were used to replace foreskin and the genitals.

 During the Shang dynasty, the basic style of clothing for men and women consisted of yichang and bixi.

 Among many other types of female clothing items, the bixi was listed in tomb inventories dating from 361 AD.

 In the Ming dynasty, the bixibecame part of the official clothing.

 Construction and design

 The bixi is a length of fabric which is typically long enough to reach the kneel-level and cover the front legs when attached to the waist of its wearer.

 Usage

 Male clothing attire

 A red bixi was worn as part of the mianfu which was worn by the Chinese emperors.

 A crimson bixi was worn as part of the tongtianguanfu.